-I graduated in 2009 with a BSc (HONS) in Biomedical Science.
-I became fascinated by the impact of nutrition on health and well-being, and in 2010 I went back to university to study post-graduate dietetics.
-I’m now a current Trainee and a Senior Dietitian at the Newcastle upon Tyne Hospitals NHS Foundation Trust with a special interest in intestinal failure.
-I hope to understand how the nutritional treatment for intestinal failure (parenteral nutrition) contributes to the development of various co-morbidities such as liver disease and sarcopenia, and the impact this has on the quality of life of patients.
+Colette graduated in 2009 with a BSc (HONS) in Biomedical Science.
+She became fascinated by the impact of nutrition on health and well-being, and in 2010 went back to university to study post-graduate dietetics.
+Colette is now a current Trainee and a Senior Dietitian at the Newcastle upon Tyne Hospitals NHS Foundation Trust with a special interest in intestinal failure.
+She hopes to understand how the nutritional treatment for intestinal failure (parenteral nutrition) contributes to the development of various co-morbidities such as liver disease and sarcopenia, and the impact this has on the quality of life of patients.

 Ageing affects each and every one of us.
 We are living in an ageing society with increasing multi-morbidity.
 Unfortunately, intestinal failure is a disease that accelerates the ageing process and no matter the age of the individual, it almost always co-exists with a range of co-morbid health conditions such as sarcopenia and metabolic bone disease.